and North River Mills churches

 United Methodist Women meet the 2nd Thursday of each month at 7 PM.
 Often these rotate among the members homes.

-Thursday March 16, Free Community Dinner 5 – 7 pm at the Ruritan’s Community Center (Sr.Center).
-FNB Bank is hosting/sponsoring this dinner.
+The Bank of Romney is sponsoring and serving the Thurs May 18, Free Community Dinner at the Ruritan’s Community Center (Sr.Center) 5-7 PM.
+They are serving “Loaded hotdogs”, baked beans and mac’n'cheese.
 All are welcome.
 Marcia Hall posted, “We hope you will join us in this entirely free meal, and take this opportunity to chat and connect with other residents of the community, old friends and new friends.